sailscastshq/docs.sailscasts.com/docs/slipway/multi-app.md

 slipway terminal        # opens shell in default app container
 ```

-For single-app environments, you never need to think about this — it just works.
+For single-app environments, the default app is used automatically.

 ## Route Paths